 Enabling ATS isn’t necessarily easy.
 Depending on the number of domains or third party libraries an app needs to function, configuring the servers to communicate with a mobile app over HTTPS can add up to a lot of effort.

 That’s why the time is NOW to begin enabling ATS globally across your portfolio of iOS apps.
 CISOs, developers, product owners, and security professionals that haven’t already implemented ATS need to plan for and kick-off their transition.
-Enabling ATS protects your business and customers and prevents a last minute scramble when Apple sets a new ATS enforcement deadline.
+Enabling ATS protects your organization and customers and prevents a last minute scramble when Apple sets a new ATS enforcement deadline.

 How to implement ATS support